 The only time a parent or guardian cannot make a claim on behalf of their child is if they are responsible for the accident, for example, if they were the responsible driver in an RTA.
 In this instance, the child’s other parent, grandparent, or close relative, could make a claim.
 The adult representing the child in the claim is called their litigation friend.
 They need to be able to competently and fairly make decisions for the benefit of the child and not have any conflicting interests, demonstrating this by completing a Certificate of Suitability.

 Any money awarded to a child for whiplash compensation goes into a court-appointed trust to be managed for them until they reach the age of 18.

-Contact The Compensation Experts today for free, no-obligation advice about whiplash injury claims.
+Contact The Compensation Experts today for a free, no-obligation conversation about whiplash injury claims.

 Am I eligible?

 If you have been harmed physically in the last 3 years, due to someone else’s negligence, the short answer is yes.